fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 11: Mar 29--Apr 2
 We're reading this book to critique its use of history, not because it's "right" (you can decide for yourself how much you agree or disagree with it).
 The book's goal is to offer a critique of capitalism, but that's beside the point for us.
 OUR goal is to apply the Maza book on how we should approach history to this specific text, which has a very particular way of using history.
 Thinking through how history is used here will help us be more informed and critical readers when we see history invoked in any context.

 For each week, you'll have about 3 chapters to read.
-The number of pages per week seems high but the book is a quick read and we're not reading it to learn specific information.
+The number of pages per week seems high compared to what we've been doing but the book is a quick read and we're not reading it to learn specific information as we were before.

-To keep on track, you'll submit a reading reflection on the assigned pages at the end of each week, and that will be the only thing to turn in for the week.
+To keep on track, you'll submit a reading reflection on the assigned pages at the end of each week (see box directly below), and that will be the only thing to turn in for the week.
 I will offer a few guiding questions for you to respond to, but you should feel free to address whatever aspects of the chapters are most interesting to you---but remember that the main goal is to make it clear to me that you're keeping up with the readings and reading carefully enough that you have an informed opinion about them.

+{% include alert.html class='warning' title='Standard 7CT weekly reflection' text="

+"%}

 - Patel and Moore, _Seven Cheap Things_, Introduction, 1--43.
 - Patel and Moore, _Seven Cheap Things_, 1: Cheap Nature, 44--63.
 - Patel and Moore, _Seven Cheap Things_, 2: Cheap Money, 64--90.

+{% include alert.html class='danger' title='Reading Reflection' text="
+Standard _7CT_ weekly reflection.
+See yellow box just above.
+"%}

 ## Week 12: Apr 5--9